XiaoxiangGuanGFZ/xHM/documents/Evapotranspiration.md

 - $\alpha_u$: the understory reflection coefficient
 - $\tau_o$: the fraction of shortwave radiation transmitted by the overs tory canopy
 - $F$: the fractional ground cover of the overstory
-- L_d, L_u, L_o$: downward sky, upward understory, and overstory longwave radiation fluxes
+- $L_d, L_u, L_o$: downward sky, upward understory, and overstory longwave radiation fluxes

 The fraction of transmitted
 shortwave radiation is calculated following a Beer's Law relationship of